ekcareer/Logicea/README.md

 An application named cards application that allows users to create and manage tasks in the form of cards

 ## Features
-* login with JWT authentication
+* login with JWT authentication.
-* Password encryption using BCrypt
-* Role-based authorization with Spring Security
+* Members have access to cards they created.
-* Customized access denied handling
+* Admins have access to all cards.
-* Logout mechanism
+* A user creates a card by providing a name for it and, optionally, a description and a color.
+* A user can search through cards they have access to.
+* A user can request a single card they have access to.
+* A user can update the name, the description, the color and/or the status of a card they have access to.
+* A user can delete a card they have access to.
 * Refresh token

   ## Technologies